juliangut/slim-doctrine/README.md

 });
 ```

-You can use Slim settings service to store Doctrine configurations.
+You can use Slim3 settings service to store Doctrine configurations.

 ```php
 use Jgut\Slim\Doctrine\DocumentManagerBuilder;